 We depend on the accuracy, reliability and proper functioning of our management information systems, including systems used to track our sales and facilitate inventory management.
 We also rely on our management information systems for merchandise planning, replenishment and markdowns, and other key business functions.
 These functions enhance our ability to optimize sales while limiting markdowns and reducing inventory risk through properly marking down slow-selling styles, reordering existing styles and effectively distributing new inventory to our stores.
 We do not currently have redundant systems for all functions performed by our management information systems.
 Any interruption in these systems could impair our ability to manage our inventory effectively, which could have a material adverse effect on our business, financial condition and results of operations.
-To support our growth, we will need to expand our management information systems, and our failure to link and maintain these systems adequately could have a material adverse effect on our business, financial condition and results of operations.
+To support our growth, we will need to expand our management information systems adequately could have a material adverse effect on our business, financial condition and results of operations.